nus-cs2103/website-base/admin/tp-deliverables-dg-fragment.md

   * {{ icon_info }} Can <tooltip content="i.e., automatically reverse engineered from the Java code">IDE-generated</tooltip> UML diagrams be used in project submissions?
 Not a good idea.
 Given below are three reasons each of which can be reported by evaluators as 'bugs' in your diagrams, costing you marks:
     * They often don't follow the standard UML notation (e.g., they add extra icons).
     * They tend to include _every_ little detail whereas we want to limit UML diagrams to important details only, to improve readability.
-    * Diagrams reverse-engineered by an IDE might not represent the actual design as some design concepts cannot be deterministically identified from the code. e.g., differentiating between multiplicities `0..1` vs `1`, composition vs aggregation
+    * Diagrams reverse-engineered by an IDE might not represent the actual design as some design concepts cannot be deterministically identified from the code %%e.g., differentiating between multiplicities `0..1` vs `1`, composition vs aggregation%%.
 * **Keep diagrams simple.** The aim is to make diagrams ==_comprehensible_, not necessarily _comprehensive_==.<br>
   Ways to simplify diagrams:
   * **Omit less important details**.
 Examples: